 We've compiled a list of some of LA's best hiking destinations for you and your little cherubs (though if you're pushing someone up that mountain, you may want the stroller-friendly hikes).
 Each of the self-led hikes below is an LA classic.
 Of course, if you like to add a goal to hike toward, you might try this list of hikes with waterfalls, or maybe even do a little geocaching along the way.

 Latest posts by Martha

 On a clear day, as you head east in Los Angeles, you see them beckoning: those glorious snow-capped mountains.
 If we had bionic vision, we could watch skiers sashaying down the hills—the resorts are that close.
-And whether you're new to skiing or snowboarding, or you'd just prefer that someone else teaches your kids, you'll be happy to know how easy it is to arrange lessons.
+And whether you're a seasoned snow veteran or new to skiing or snowboarding—or you'd just prefer that someone else teach your kids to ski—you'll be happy to know that skiing can be easy, close, and occasionally even free.

-So if you're ready for winter activities beyond skating and sledding, check out this list of area slopes that offer classes for kids and adults, from beginners to advanced.
+So if you're ready for winter activities beyond skating and sledding, check out this list of area slopes and snow schools.
 Plan it right, and you could be on the slope two hours after packing the car—because the mountains are even closer than they look.

 The tree is trimmed, the presents wrapped, and the cookies baked and boxed.
 Hmm.
 Now, what to make for Christmas dinner.
 Our suggestion?
 Reservations.
 That’s right.
 Many Southland restaurants are open and happy to serve you on Christmas Day.
 You’ve already done so much to get ready for the holidays—instead of holing up in the kitchen, pile your family and out-of-town guests into the car and give yourself the gift of dining out.
 That way you all get to enjoy the day!